whitelin2020/PerfTest_RestAPI_Project/README.md

 # PerfTest_RestAPI_Project

 1. This is a Rest API Performance test Project.
 You need to obtain the API Token to  run this project.
 You can apply the API Token from https://gorest.co.in/consumer/login.

 2. You need to copy  configuration.py  from configuration.py.template file under the same conf folder.

 3. You need to replace this API Token which you got to the placeholder <APIToken>.

-4. Run test script follow below order :

-run_query_user_api.sh  ----> run_create_user_api.py ---> run_create_user_csv.py ---> run_update_user_api.sh ---> run_delete_user_api.sh
+4. Run test script follow below order : run_query_user_api.sh  ----> run_create_user_api.py ---> run_create_user_csv.py ---> run_update_user_api.sh ---> run_delete_user_api.sh

 5. If you are using jenkin server as your CI server.
-You need to set up credentials  ID as "API_SECRET"  with the API token which you got.
-And then , you setup a pipeline as "Pipeline script from SCM" to use this repository URL and master Branch.
+You need to set up credentials  ID as "API_SECRET"  with the API token which you got.And then , you setup a pipeline as "Pipeline script from SCM" to use this repository URL and master Branch.
 Set Script Path as "Jenkinfile".
 So , you can set up a entire CI piple line to run this performance test.

 5.2 select this job in the jenkin and click "Build Now " Link to run this Jenkin Pipeline.